-Date Candidate Name

-This notification is to inform you that an alleged, suspected or actual report of malpractice has been made against you.
+Date Candidate Name has be This notification is to inform you that an alleged, suspected or actual report of malpractice has been made against you.
 Details of the allegation / incident

-or mo anogana m, moidon

 As an approved examination centre, we adopt the policies and procedures 'as is' in the JCQ document Suspected Malpractice in Examinations and Assessments available on the JCQ website www.jcq.org.uk/exams-office/malpractice.